Mixing and chemical reaction hotspots in saline-freshwater mixing zones

 Background of successful candidate

-We invite candidates from different scientific fields to apply; geophysics, hydrology, hydrogeology, hydrogeophysics, biogeochemistry, microbiology, soil physics or a related discipline..
+We invite candidates from different scientific fields to apply; geophysics, hydrology, hydrogeology, hydrogeophysics, environmental physics, soil physics, civil engineering, hydrogeochemistry or a related discipline.
 The candidate should have a solid background in mathematical analysis, modeling of hydrological processes and handling of large data sets.
 Furthermore, the candidate must have excellent personal skills and be able to work in a team.
-Experience with field work is desirable.
+Experience with field work is desirable.s

 Terms of Employment